What inspires you?

 What tips would you give to a female small business starting out?

-Put your big girl pants on, because you’re in for a ride.
+Put your big girl pants on.
+You’re in for a ride.

 What does being a woman mean to you?